MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-release-note.md

 - Unified layout picker for front of room layout option consolidated
 - Spotlight or Pin multiple participants in Teams meetings
 - Large meetings support with presenter/ attendees controls accessible by tapping participant from roster
-- Ability to lock a meeting for meetings where room is organizer, as well as awareness of meeting that is locked
+- Ability to lock a meeting for meetings where room is organizer, and awareness of meeting that is locked
-- Presenter mode (weatherman) consumption support when a remote user shares content with presenter view option
+- Presenter mode consumption support when a remote user shares content with presenter view option
 - Reaction support in Teams meetings

 > [!NOTE]